 How do i use the bathroom on the mountain?

 Each campsite has public “long drop” toilets.
-If you need to use the bathroom on the trail, find a spot behind a tree or rock.
-We recommend bringing pee bottles so that you do not have to leave your tent multiple times during the night to urinate.
+If you need to use the bathroom on the trail, you should go for the bush or find a spot behind a rock or tree.
+Pee bottles are recommended to bring along with you so that you don’t have to leave the tent multiple times for urinating.
 Also we do arrange private toilet tent, which contains a plastic toilet for extra charges $ 70 if requested

 How do i shower on the mountain?

-You don’t.
-You can use wet wipes if you like to towel off.
-We also provide wash bins with soap for you to wash your hands and face.
+You simply don’t.
+You can use wet towel to wipe off your face.
+We also provide bins and soap to wash your hand and face.

 What safety measures are taken by staff?

-Our guides are highly experienced to manage altitude sickness, which is the biggest obstacle on the mountain.
-They are certified Wilderness First Responders.
-They conduct twice daily health checks to measure your oxygen saturation and pulse.
-A rescue plan is in place in the event of an emergency.
+We work with experienced and qualified guide who are adept at managing altitude sickness which is by far the biggest obstacle on the mountain.
+They are certified Wilderness First Responders and conduct daily health checks twice to measure oxygen saturation and pulse of each and every trekker.
+A backup or rescue plan is always in place in an event of an emergency of an emergency.
 Bottled oxygen, Ox-meter and a first aid kit are carried on every climb.

 What happens if someone in my group needs to descend?does the entire party also have to descend?